 Got questions about Wangiri fraud?
 We've got info on what it is, what we're doing to keep our customers safe and steps you can take to protect yourself too.

-Have you ever had missed calls from an international number that you didn’t recognise and been tempted to give them a call back?
-It’s likely that this is an example of a ‘Wangiri’ call – a scam that could leave you seriously out of pocket.
+Ever had a call from an international number you didn’t recognise?
+It could be a ‘Wangiri’ call – a scam that could leave you seriously out of pocket.

 How does Wangiri fraud work?

-It can be tempting to call the number to see who it was but if you do, chances are you’ll be routed to a premium rate service that’ll automatically charge you a large sum of money.
+Calling back can be tempting – you want to find out who was calling, right?
+But if you do, chances are that you’ll be routed to an expensive, premium rate service.

 What are Three doing to protect you?

-This is a scam that’s targeting customers of mobile operators across the globe.
-At Three, we’ve invested in an intelligence system to proactively monitor for fraudulent numbers and protect customers, automatically blocking most numbers known to be used and saving our customers from fraud.
+This is a scam that’s targeting customers of mobile operators around the world.
+At Three, we’ve invested in an intelligence system to proactively monitor for fraudulent numbers and protect customers.
+And we’re automatically blocking numbers known to be used and saving our customers from fraud.

 What can you do to protect yourself?

 So, if you get an unexpected call from an unknown international or unusual number, here are some simple steps that you can take to protect yourself from Wangiri fraud:

 Don’t answer any unexpected calls from international or unusual numbers.

 2. If you have a missed call from an international or unusual number, don’t be tempted to call them back.

 3. Report any suspicious calls by texting CALL to 7726 (free from your Three mobile).
 We’ll reply by text asking for the number you’re receiving nuisance calls from and investigate further.